Solianka: Russian soup filled with mortar

 Salt, pepper, paprika | As needed |

-How to prepare Solianka: Russian soup filled with mortar
+How to prepare Solianka: Russian pickled meat soup

 Step 1